dark-moon-smp/Titan-Origin/README.md

 Impact: 🔴🔴🔴

-🟢 Strong Hands: You mine everything instantly and obtain their drops using just your fist (toggleable with primary).
+🟢 Strong Hands: You mine everything 8 times faster and in a 5x5x5 cube (Multiblock mining off when shifting).

-🟢 Thick Skin: You have extremely thick skin, so you take 75% less damage.
+🟢 Big Heart: You have extremely large organs, so you have 4x the health of a normal player.

-🟢 Packs a Punch: Your huge fists (and everything else) allow you to deal twice as much damage.
+🟢 Packs a Punch: Your huge fists (and everything else) allow you to deal 3x as much damage.

 🔴 Your Average Skyscraper: You are 8 times the size of a regular player.